Respirology journal covers

 • Liaise with the Local Congress Committee

-• Liaise with the Congress Organising Company
+• Liaise with the Professional Congress Organiser

 • Solicit sponsorship and exhibits from regional offices of pharmaceutical, respiratory equipment and other relevant companies.

-7.4 The Local Congress Committee
+7.4 Local Congress Committee

 Membership